 Some of the days of particular significance are outlined below:

-Saturn Fast: Begins on the first Saturday of the Shukla paksha of Shravana month.
-This year- Shravana begins on a Saturday 25 July 2009.
-Remember to begin your fast this day.
+Saturn Fast: Begins on the first Saturday of the Shukla Paksha of Shravana month.
 Click here for more on Saturn Fast.

 Hindola: Shukla eleventh to fifteenth in North India.
 A swing is made and is decorated with flowers.
 Every night idols of Lord Krishna and Radha are placed on the swing and swung by devotes with dancing and singing of the 'hindola'.
 This festival is believed to please Lord Krishna and gain his blessings.

 Vara Lakshmi Vrata: This is a Vrata which implies the worship of Goddess of Wealth.
-The Vrata is observed on the Friday immediately preceding the full moon day of the month of Shravan In 2008, it is on Friday 15 August.
+The Vrata is observed on a Friday immediately preceding the full moon day of the month of Shravan.
 Maha Lakshmi is the embodiment of prosperity and auspiciousness.
 It seems the glory of this Vrata is eulogized in the Skanda Purana by Lord Shiva Himself.
 The worship of Maha Lakshmi is performed by married ladies to obtain good progeny, and for the long life of the husband.
 Since Mahalakshmi as Vidya Lakshmi bestows divine wisdom also, great prophets have worshipped her for success in their spiritual work.

 — Nimsha Khatri